jquense/clank/README.md

     var doc = new DocOct()
     doc.limbs // => 8

+This effectively means taht you can specify mixin objects before your prototype spec.

-you can also you compositional descriptors to handle overrides and super calls. __See the cobble documentation for more information on descriptors__
+You can also use cobble's descriptors to handle overrides and super calls. __See the cobble documentation for more information on descriptors__

     var EnglishSpeaker  = Clank.Object.extend({ greet: function(){ return "hello" } })